 Defending your foreclosure might require filing bankruptcy.
 Bankruptcy delays the foreclosure and gives you time to sell the property or find a different home.
 Bankruptcy stops and avoids any 1099 income tax debt and collection of a deficiency judgment.

-If you want to keep the home, we often file a Chapter 13, which allows you to catch up the payments over time.
-Chapter 7 eliminates the unsecured debt making the home affordable, or a Chapter 13 affordable.
-People often file a Chapter 7 first to make the Chapter 13 affordable.
+If you want to keep the home, we often file a Chapter 13, which allows you to catch up on the payments over time.
+Chapter 7 eliminates the unsecured debt making the home affordable, or Chapter 13 affordable.
+People often file Chapter 7 first to make Chapter 13 affordable.

 You may need time to obtain a mortgage modification or workout agreement.
 We provide that time.

-Homeowners who attempt to handle the foreclosure themselves often either speed the process up or cost yourself money by admitting you owe the debt and are in default.
+Homeowners who attempt to handle the foreclosure themselves often either speed the process up or cost themselves money by admitting they owe the debt and are in default.
 The bank’s attorneys work for the banks, not you.
 Also, he won’t tell you how to sue the bank properly.
 In fact, they record your conversations to be used against you later in court.

 The debtor collector will tell you about the options they want you to choose from.
 He won’t tell you about options they don’t want you to take, like suing them back or filing bankruptcy.
 You need a proper foreclosure attorney and defense which allows you one or more of the following:

 - Attempt a mortgage modification.

 - Reside in the home while you search for another home.

 - Do a Deed in lieu and give the home up.

 - Do a workout agreement to put the arrearage onto the principle.